 Meet the Curator

 Keely Orgeman is Acting Assistant Curator in the Department of American Paintings and Sculpture.
 Until November 2011, she was the Marcia Brady Tucker Senior Fellow in the same department.
 She has contributed entries to A Modern World: American Design from the Yale University Art Gallery, 1920–1950 and Eye on a Century: Modern and Contemporary Art from the Charles B. Benenson Collection at the Yale University Art Gallery.
-She recently completed the requirements for her PH.D. in art history, which will be conferred by Boston University this September.
+She received her PH.D. from Boston University in 2014, writing her dissertation on representations of radioactivity in postwar American art.
 While at BU, she received the Presidential Fellowship and the Jan and Warren Adelson Fellowship in American Art, and she organized the 2008 exhibition Atomic Afterimage: Cold War Imagery in Contemporary Art and authored its accompanying catalogue.Download CV

 Cooper, Helen A., ed.
 John Trumbull: The Hand and Spirit of a Painter, exh. cat.
 New Haven: Yale University Art Gallery, 1982.

 Cooper, Helen A., ed.
 Thomas Eakins: The Rowing Pictures, exh. cat.
 New Haven: Yale University Press, 1996.

 Cooper, Helen A., Patricia E. Kane, and Gerald W. R. Ward.
 Francis P. Garvan, Collector, exh. cat.
 New Haven: Yale University Art Gallery, 1980.